-- the installation of new globally integrated commercial systems to improve customer service capabilities, including an order tracking system available to major customers via Internet; - the establishment of a specialized procurement company with an internet portal to reduce purchasing costs and enhance logistics; - the establishment of a new centralized data center to improve the quality, speed and reliability of the information and IT services; and - the implementation of various IT improvements.
+- the installation of new globally integrated commercial systems to improve customer service capabilities, including an order tracking system available to major customers via Internet; - the establishment of a specialized procurement company with an internet portal to reduce purchasing costs and enhance logistics;

+- the establishment of a new centralized data center to improve the quality, speed and reliability of the information and IT services; and - the implementation of various IT improvements.

 During 2002 these investments totaled USD14.6 million.
-The specialized procurement company, known as Exiros, is owned by Lomond Holdings, in which Tenaris holds 75% of the shares, and Siderar, which holds 25%.
+The specialized procurement company, known as Exiros, is owned by Lomond Holdings, in which Tenaris holds 100% of the shares.
 Through this company and the Exiros portal, Tenaris has centralized its procurement activities and provides procurement agency services to Siderar and other industrial companies principally in Latin America.
-Tenaris is currently in the process of acquiring from Siderar the remaining 25% in Lomond Holdings for a total of USD304 thousand.
+On July 21, 2003, Tenaris purchased from Siderar a 25% interest in Lomond Holdings for a total of USD304,000.